 A traditional graduate degree from a research institution generally does not provide the student adequate preparation for a career choice of teaching in a community college.
 The CCCIP addresses this need and gives students an opportunity to experience firsthand what teaching in a community college environment is all about.
 More information can be found here.

-The Pre-Professor Program (PREPP) is designed to support the University of California, Irvine (UCI) doctoral students’ and postdoctoral scholars’ transition to a faculty position by engaging them in a semester-long program at California State University, Long Beach (CSULB).
-In addition, PREPP is a blueprint to support CSULB’s efforts to foster a pipeline for prospective new faculty.
+The Pre-Professor Program (PREPP) is designed to support the University of California, Irvine (UCI) doctoral students’ and postdoctoral scholars’ transition to a faculty position by engaging them in a semester-long program at a California State University (CSU) campus.
+In addition, PREPP is a blueprint to support CSU’s efforts to foster a pipeline for prospective new faculty.
 The goal of PREPP is to immerse participants in the life of a faculty member at a comprehensive master’s granting institution.
 PREPP fellows will have individual mentorship from an experienced Faculty Mentor in three broad categories: Instruction, Understanding the Campus Culture, and Service.
 Click here for more program information.

 UC Irvine fosters excellence in graduate student teaching, and one way we do so is through the Pedagogical Fellows Program (PFP), an initiative of UCI’s Division of Teaching Excellence and Innovation.